 Formal Training and Year – Long Technical Assistance

 Dr. Lisa Rue and developer Rhea Gordon conduct the training for school district health teachers and community-based organizations that desire to become licensed users of HFNC.
-For over twenty years, HFNC has served multiple populations including those communities and youth who face significant needs and who have systemic disparities.
+For over twenty years, HFNC has served multiple populations, including communities and youth who face significant needs and systemic disparities.

-Rhea Gordon, the developer of the program, was the foster parent for over 35 youth.
+Rhea Gordon, the program developer, was the foster parent for over 35 youth.
 This keen insight into the needs of youth who have experienced significant trauma and loss supported the development of an effective program for ALL youth.
 Click here for Rhea’s resume.

-Dr. Lisa Rue has over 30 years of experience working with adolescents including school-based sex education.
+Dr. Lisa Rue has over 30 years of experience working with adolescents, including school-based sex education.
 She received her PhD from Colorado State University in 2005.
-She has developed both risk reduction and risk avoidance prevention programs for adolescents and emerging adults.
+She has developed risk reduction and avoidance prevention programs for adolescents and emerging adults.
 Dr. Rue has been funded as Principal Investigator or Co-Principal Investigator on 10 teen pregnancy prevention program evaluations.
-She is a popular presenter both in the U.S. and Internationally with 24 professional publications, including 51 juried and invited conference presentations in the field of education and adolescent health promotion.
+She is a popular presenter both in the U.S. and Internationally with 24 professional publications, including 51 juried and invited conference presentations in education and adolescent health promotion.
 Click here for Lisa’s resume.

 All facilitators/educators participate in a 3-day licensure training that reviews the program model, theoretical models, youth risk and protective factors, and elements of successful implementation.
 Click here to review a sample training agenda.